 This is not the first time Formula 1 has tried to invigorate a Grand Prix calendar, trialling a double points race at the 2014 Abu Dhabi Grand Prix and testing a knockout qualifying format back in 2016 – both of which ultimately failed and the sport reverted to the current formats.

-An F1 sprint race will replace a standard qualifying session on a Saturday and will ultimately set up the grid for Sunday’s Grand Prix.
+Sprint qualifying will replace a standard qualifying session on a Saturday and will ultimately set up the grid for Sunday’s Grand Prix.
 Here’s how they can be best explained:

 The format will see all the drivers qualify in a standard Q1, Q2 and Q3 session on a Friday afternoon to form the grid for the sprint qualifying, which will take place on a Saturday.